cldowdy/Amazon-Rainforest-CNN/README.md

 # README #

-I just remembered that I forgot to do this.

-I just randomly assigned three groups.
-They will work on assignment09.

 There is no class on Monday or Wednesday (Bacc days).
 However, I would like this assignment to be due on Friday (5/5).
 It should not be a great load, and it overlaps with individual Assignment08.
 Assignment08 should not be a great load either and is due on Sunday night (4/30).

 In Assignment09 I would like you to read Kaggle Amazon data (on dsgpu01 at /gpudata/kaggle/amazon) into TensorFlow.
 I want each group to submit code to do so on one group branch.